Article date 28 July 2011

-The Swindon express link necessitates upgrades to existing rail infrastructure (footnote 3).
+The Swindon express link necessitates upgrades to existing rail infrastructure (note 3).

 Crossrail is a project to provide east-west rail services by means of a tunnel beneath central London.
 It is currently under construction.

-We anticipate that Crossrail and Underground services would be brought out to AI, although Crossrail services to AI would necessitate a change in service patterns from those currently envisaged for Crossrail.
+We anticipate that Crossrail and possibly also Underground services would be brought out to AI, although Crossrail services to AI would necessitate a change in service patterns from those currently envisaged for Crossrail.